threefoldtech/info_grid/src/playground/nextcloud.md

 If you don't rent a public IP with your deployement, it's still possible to use Nextcloud Talk in a more limited fashion.
 It's generally understood that this method can work well for up to four participants in a call, and text chat also works without restriction.
 For larger calls, the dedicated backend, which requires a public IP, is recommended.

-While some calls can go entirely peer to peer and don't require any setup beyond installing the Talk app, a TURN server can be helpful to relay data when a peer to peer connection can't be established.
+While some calls can go entirely peer-to-peer and don't require any setup beyond installing the Talk app, a TURN server can be helpful to relay data when a peer-to-peer connection can't be established.
 There's more information on TURN servers after the install instructions.

 ## Install Talk